 In recent years, new technology has created a world where the consumer is continually bombarded with advertising messages.
 This course will examine the issues that advertising practitioners face and look at ways to break through today's advertising clutter and help make a product or service stand out from the competition.
 The course will focus on ways to create strategic advertising plans that are implemented with sound creative concepts and efficient media buys; and then evaluated for their effectiveness.

-Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREREQ: COMMRC 0320 or COMMRC 1210
+Course Requirements: PREREQ: COMMRC 0320 or COMMRC 1210; or Instructor Permission

 COMMRC 1410 - FILM AND PROPAGANDA